 When Facebook bought Instagram in 2012 for $1 billion, the social media platform only had 30 million users.
-Its rapid growth can be attributed to a number of factors, including the introduction of several features:
+Since then, they’ve added a lot of features to the app.

 - Instagram Business Profiles that are integrated with Facebook Business Pages.